GiorgosMandi/ED-dataset-merge/README.md

 ## Execution

 To execute  *EventDetectionDataset-Unifier*, users must provide some arguments.
-There is two types of input arguments, execution arguments and dataset related arguments.
+There are two types of input arguments, execution arguments and dataset related arguments.

 The **Execution Arguments** are the following: